 As an essential health service, local blood donations are still considered critical during the stay-at-home order.
 You can continue to give blood during this time and safety measures are in place to protect donors.
 If you are a healthy Bremerton resident, please consider making an appointment to donate at the Silverdale center here: https://schedule.bloodworksnw.org/DonorPortal/Default.aspx.

 City of Bremerton Water and Sewer Services will not be Shut Off During This Outbreak

 City of Bremerton water and sewer services will not be shutoff due to the impacts of COVID-19.
 Bremerton utility customers who have been financially impacted by the coronavirus can request information on setting up payment plans and waiving late fees on their bills.
 Bremerton utility billing has also automatically suspended credit card fees If paying online.
 Customers are encouraged as soon as possible to contact 360-473-5316 or firstname.lastname@example.org for information on payment plans and waived fees.

 Electric and Gas Service will not be Disconnected During This Outbreak

 Puget Sound Energy (PSE) and Cascade Natural Gas (CNG) will keep utility services on due to the public health emergency caused by COVID-19.
-PSE is waiving late fees for customers and they can find more information at PSE's COVID-19 Response page.
+PSE and CNG are also waiving late fees for customers and they can find more information at PSE's COVID-19 Response page and CNG's COVID-19 page.
 View CNG’s COVID-19 page for more information on its service.

 Effective Monday, March 16, Comcast is offering 2 months free to new Internet Essentials customers in response to the COVID-19 outbreak.
 Visit www.internetessentials.com for more information.